Clay Crosse: Music career

 Following his initial success, Clay went through a time of contemplation and reckoning in his life, one that he describes as "the greatest time of spiritual growth I had ever experienced."
 After having difficulties with his singing voice, Clay hired a vocal coach, Chris Beatty.
 At their first appointment, Beatty questioned him about his spiritual life.
 After praying with the coach that day, Crosse confessed to his wife that he had been struggling with his thought life and that pornography had played a role.
 It took one year for his relationship with his wife to fully heal.
 Later, Clay stated that he was thankful that God protected and strengthened his and Renee's marriage during this time.
 With the changes in his personal life, Clay released A Different Man in 1999.
 The songs "98", "Sinner's Prayer" and "Arms of Jesus" were written reflecting his personal growth.
 Touring with Jaci Velasquez, he spoke to teenagers, encouraging sexual abstinence before marriage.
 He also worked in conjunction with the national student movement True Love Waits.
 Clay states, "During this life-changing time for me there was a clear change in my career.
 What was once a focus on 'Christian entertainment' was now a genuine calling to the ministry."

 Clay then began working in local ministry, serving as worship pastor for The Love of Christ (TLC) Community Church in Memphis under head pastor Dana Key (of the Christian Rock group DeGarmo and Key).
 This was Clay's first staff position at a local church.
 During this time, he signed a deal with the TAG Artist Group to release the CD and DVD Eternity With You: Live Worship.
 The release of the CD and DVD coincided with the publication of his book I Surrender All.
 In 2007, he released the single "Believe".

 Clay has served as lead worship pastor at the following churches:

+First Baptist Church of Winter Garden, Winter Garden, Florida 2023-present;

-First Baptist Church, Bentonville, Arkansas 2013–present;
+First Baptist Church, Bentonville, Arkansas 2013–2023;

 Faith Baptist Church, Arlington, Tennessee 2010 - 2013;

 The Love of Christ Church (TLC) 2004 - 2008.

 Personal life

 Clay married Renee Kennedy in 1990.
-They have four children, Shelby (1993), Savannah (1997), Garrett, (1999, adopted from China in 2007), and Sophie (2005, adopted from China in 2005).
+They have four children, Shelby (1993), Savannah (1997), Garrett (1999, adopted from China in 2007), and Sophie (2005, adopted from China in 2005).

 Clay and Renee Crosse co-wrote a book with Mark Tabb titled I Surrender All.
 Clay also authored the book Dashboard Jesus: Distinctive Reminders for Distracted Men.

 Renee has authored the books Rare Girl and Reclaiming Stolen Intimacy.